-Experiential learning is experience-based teaching and learning opportunities for faculty, students, and community members that utilize best teaching practices and promote student success.
-Experiential learning opportunities also provide: hands-on learning, resume and network building, opportunities to build student and faculty relationships, community connections and awareness, cultural immersion, and when part of courses provide recognition on transcripts.
+Experiential learning is experience-based teaching and learning opportunities for faculty, students and community members that utilize best teaching practices and promote student success.
+Experiential learning opportunities also provide: hands-on learning; resume and network building; opportunities to build student and faculty relationships, community connections and awareness; cultural immersion; and parts of courses provide recognition on transcripts.

 Examples of Experiential Learning in the Biological Sciences Department

 Some biology courses include a service-learning component, a teaching methodology in which faculty connect course learning outcomes to meet identified community needs.
 Students gain real-world experience and receive Academic Service-Learning Designations on their transcripts.